 The most significant carbon savings from remote treatments come from one simple factor: eliminating travel.
 A single round trip to the dental practice typically involves:

-At Virtual Consultant Online, we’ve measured an average carbon saving of 1.37 kg CO₂ per remote appointment compared to in-person visits.
-This figure considers only the avoided patient travel—additional savings come from reduced resource consumption at the practice.
+When you multiply this by thousands of appointments per year, the environmental impact becomes clear.
+At Virtual Consultant, we've measured an average carbon saving of 1.37 kg CO₂ per remote appointment compared to in-person visits — considering only avoided patient travel.
+Additional savings come from reduced resource consumption at the practice itself.

 This aligns with studies showing that telehealth can reduce greenhouse gas emissions by 0.7–5 kg CO₂ per consultation, depending on travel distance and mode of transportation (Greenhalgh et al., 2022).